henrikchan-ops/neurosignallab/README.md

 ### 1. EEG Data Loading and Exploration

-The first stage will use MNE-Python file to load EEG recordings from open datasets such as the PhysioNet EEG Motor Movement/Imagery dataset.
-I will inspect sampling frequency, channel names, recording duration, annotations/events, and basic raw EEG.
+The first stage will use a MNE-Python file to load EEG recordings from open datasets such as the PhysioNet EEG Motor Movement/Imagery dataset.
+I will inspect sampling frequency, channel names, recording duration, amount of channels, annotations/events, and plot raw EEG for artefacts.

 ### 2. Preprocessing